-Cavity Construction Wind Zone /Stud Spacing Fixing Fastener Type Over flexible underlay Up to and including VH wind zone with stud spacing at 600mm Fix a nail at 80mm from top edge and 80mm from bottom edge/per board/ per nog/plate.
-65 x 2.87mm D head or 65 x 2.87mm RounDrive ring shank nails centres maximum Refer to Figure 5.
-Over HomeRABTM Pre-Cladding/RABTM Board Up to and including VH wind zone with stud spacing at 600mm centres maximum Fix a nail at 80mm from top edge and 80mm from hottom edge/per beard/ 75 x 3.06mm D head or Over RABTM Board Above VH wind zone up to 3.2kPa (ULS) wind pressures with stud spacing at 400mm centres maximum bottom edge/per board/ per nog/plate.
+Cavity Construction Wind Zone Fixing Fastener Type Over flexible underlay Up to and including VH wind zone Fix a nail at 80mm from top edge and 80mm from bottom edge/per board/per nog/plate.
+65 x 2.87mm D head or 65 x 2.87mm RounDrive ring shank nails or 75 x 3.15mm HardieTM Flex Refer to Figure 5. nails Over HomeRABTM Pre-Cladding Up to and including VH wind zone Fix a nail at 80mm from top edge and 80mm from bottom edge/per board/per nog/plate.
 Refer to Figure 5.
-75 x 3.15mm RounDrive ring shank nails
+75 x 3.06mm D head or 75 x 3.15mm RounDrive ring shank nails or 75 x 3.15mm HardieTM Flex nails Over RABTM Board Up to and including EH wind zone and SED projects Fix a nail at 80mm from top edge and 80mm from bottom edge/per board/ per nog/plate.
+Refer to Figure 5.
+75 x 3.06mm D head nails or 75 x 3.15mm RounDrive ring shank nails

-- When fixing the panels using nail guns, refer to the nail gun manufacturer for information about nails and the type of nail gun to be used - Stud width of 70mm min required when using a vertical joint flashing.
-Refer Figure 8 - D head nails finish nails 2mm below panel surface - RounDrive nails finish nails flush with panel surface
+- When fixing the panels using nail guns, refer to the nail gun manufacturer for information about nails and the type of nail gun to be used. - The loose 75 x 3.15mm HardieTM Flex nail is only suitable for use up to VH wind zone - Stud width of 70mm min required when using a vertical joint flashing.
+Refer Figure 8. - D head nails finish nails 2mm below panel surface. - RounDrive nails /HardieTM Flex nails finish nails flush with panel surface.